 The Qunari get one in the same scene; when Elthina walks away, a Qunari assassin appears and shoots Petrice dead, then declares that the Qunari protect their own.
 Elthina doesn't even seem perturbed by this.

 Anders' plan to kickstart the Mage-Templar war was a lot deeper than many people realized.
 He wasn't just thinking "I'll blow up a chantry and then the mages will rebel."
 He was specifically provoking Meredith.
 By pushing her into carrying out the Rite of Annulment against the Kirkwall circle for the actions of one apostate who was originally from an entirely different circle, Anders forced the other circle mages to face the fact that the Chantry and the Templars have complete control over them, which set off the chain of events that forced them to finally push back.
 Despite the flashiness of his methods, he pulled off a Batman Gambit so subtle that even some Genre Savvy players missed it.

-If you take Gascard Du Puis with you to save your mother during "All That Remains" and Varric's in the party, it's eventually revealed he's not as innocent as he seems when Quentin offers to properly teach him blood magic.
+If you take Gascard Du Puis with you to save your mother during "All That Remains" and Varric's in the party, it's eventually revealed that the former's not as innocent as he seems when Quentin offers to properly teach him blood magic.
 Varric's response?
 As Gascard starts talking about how eager he is to learn from his master, he suddenly gets a crossbow bolt through his throat, courtesy of Bianca.